cpfaff/Open-Science-Thesis/README.md

 [repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document packed into a logical file and folder structure that you can use as a scaffold for your next writing project.
-The document is thought to be forked and used for scientific thesis writing while keeping the document under version control with git and GitHub.
+The document is thought to be forked and used for e.g. scientific thesis writing while keeping the document under version control with git and GitHub.
 The Open-Science-Thesis combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) R package.
 This combination allows to create executable documents for a better reproducibility of your research documents.

 The Open-Science-Thesis offers a clean and logical folder structure and contains many examples of typical typesetting requirements you have to deal